inoueke-n/PADLA/README.md

 5. You can watch the log level changing on a console.
 When PADLA detects irregular behavior and changes the log level, "[PADLA]:Unknown Phase Detected!\n[PADLA]Logging Level Down\n↓↓↓↓↓↓↓↓" is displayed.

 6. You can get a log file log4j.log.
 In this file, all level log messages appear at the time irregular behavior occurred.
 Also, you can get buffered log messages in buffer.txt.
-PADLA keeps log messages internally and outputs them when it changes the log level.
+PADLA keeps the latest N (defiled by "buffer" option) log messages internally and outputs them with "[OUTPUT]" at the beginning when it changes the log level.
 In this file, log messages between two "[output]" are outputted at once.
 To know when the messages are outputted, please refer to timestamps of them.